Skip to main content

 Max tools per group50

-All tools must be resolvableSchema + route must exist
+All tools must be resolvableSchema + tool must exist

 No duplicate tool referencesWithin a group